ducksex/QuackCrack/README.md

 Bug reports, feature requests, and pull requests are welcome!
 Please adhere to clean code practices and include tests.

-## 📄 License

-This project is licensed under the MIT License — see LICENSE for details.

 ## 💌 Contact & Support

 Made with ❤️ by DuckSex
-Find me on GitHub | Twitter